bc-kim/bc-kim.github.io/_pages/Blog/CANOpen.md

   nav: "blog"

 ---
-This page introduces brief information about a method to control the motor using CANopen communication and Nucleo F-446 RE board.
-For the practical use, you can download the code from here.
+This page introduces brief information about a method to control the motors using CANopen communication and STM board (Nucleo F-446 RE board).
 The contents written here refers following sites and contents [1-7].

-## 1. CAN Communication
+## CAN vs CANOpen communication
-Before explaning the CANopen protocol, we should distinguish CANopen protocol from Controller Area Network (CAN) protocol.
+Before explaning the CANopen protocol, we should distinguish CANopen protocol from Controller Area Network (CAN) protocol - CANOpen protocol is a high-level protocol that communicates with other CANOpen device using low-level protocol called (CAN protocol).

 CAN protocol is a lower-layer protocol used for .
 Since CANOpen communication is based on CAN protocol (which is obvious), we would first walk through the CAN communication here.
 CANOpen Communication follows in the next section.

+## 1. CAN communication
 ### 1.1 Initialization of CAN communication
-To establish CAN communication, we should first initialize the CAN configuration as below.
+To establish CAN communication, in STM controllers, we should first initialize the CAN configuration.
+In this state, we configure the

+configuration as below.
 Since our goal is to develop master node rather than slave node, I usually don't make any filter for the CAN communication.
 So the initialization code is quite simple as below.

 ```c
   // [[ 1.
 Init CAN ]]